harishsivakumarj/AOA-Java-M14/EX NO 4A -Kadane's Algorithm - Dynamic Programming.md

-# EX 4B Frog Jump - Dynamic Programming.
+# EX 4A Kadane's Algorithm - Dynamic Programming.
-## DATE:24/09/25
+## DATE:22/09/25
 ## AIM:
-To write a Java program to for given constraints.
+To Write a Java program to solve the below problem using Kadane's Algorithm.
-A Frog Jump 1 or 2 steps at a time.
-Problem Statement:

-A frog is at the bottom of the stairs with n steps.
-It can jump either 1 or 2 steps at a time.
-Write a program to find the number of distinct ways the frog can reach the top (n-th step).
+A solar company installs solar panels around a circular grid of n buildings.
+Each building either generates or consumes net energy, represented by integers (+ve for generated, -ve for consumed).

+The company wants to find a contiguous sequence of buildings (possibly wrapping around from the end to the beginning) that maximizes the total net energy.

+Write a program to compute the maximum net energy that can be collected from any contiguous block of buildings on the circular grid.

 Input Format:

-A single integer n (1 ≤ n ≤ 45) – number of steps.
+First line: Integer n (number of buildings)

+Second line: n space-separated integers: net energy for each building

 Output Format:

-A single integer – number of distinct ways to reach step n.
+A single integer: Maximum net energy collectable from a contiguous block (wrapping allowed)

+Constraints:
+1 <= n <= 10^6
 ## Algorithm
-1.Start and read the number of steps n.
+1.Start and read the number of solar panels and their energy values into an array.

-2.If n <= 1, there is only one way to reach the top.

-3.Create a DP array dp[] where dp[i] stores the number of ways to reach step i.

-4.Initialize dp[0] = 1 and dp[1] = 1, then use the relation dp[i] = dp[i-1] + dp[i-2] for i ≥ 2.

-5.Output dp[n], which represents the total number of ways the frog can reach the top.
+2.Calculate the total sum of all energy values.

+3.Find the maximum subarray sum (non-circular case) using Kadane’s algorithm.

+4.Find the minimum subarray sum and compute the circular sum as totalSum - minSum.

+5.Return the maximum of maxSum and circularSum (handle all-negative case separately).

 ## Program:
 ```